traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11g.client-grid-search-box-applies-filters.question.md

   4. Fill-in the Tab and Search Box Row
-     NOTE:  I'm giving it to you as I am not 100% sure ohw it works at thi stime
+     NOTE:  Yes, you can copy & paste it as I'm still figuring out how it works

              +--------------------------------------------------------------------------+
              | +--+  +---------------+    +------------------------------------------+  |